 As I sit here at my computer, I have been thinking back over the year 2001.
-Clearly I remember all the happy and fun events of the past year.
+Clearly I remember all the hanny and fun events of the past ber all the happy and fun events of the past year.
 Things like the joy and excitement of becoming a Grandmother for the first time or of being reunited with friends at the reunion and the making of many, many new friends.
 But I also have to remember the losses I have had this year.
-I lost a very important person in my life and of course we all suffered a great loss in the events of September 11th in both New York, Washington and also in Pennsylvania.
+I lost a very important person in my life and of course we all suffered a great loss in the events of September 11th in both New York , Washington and also in Pennsylvania.